 I often get asked why I created a different adaptation from the original Business Model Canvas by Alex Osterwalder.
 Lately, this question has bubbled up in frequency which is why I decided to take the time to outline the thought process that went into creating Lean Canvas.

 It was not until I saw fellow entrepreneur Rob Fitzpatrick’s variation (Startup Toolkit) that incorporated Steve Blank’s worksheets from “The Four Steps to the Epiphany” that I took a more serious look at the canvas.
-I had been using Steve Blank’s worksheets myself and had been struggling to keep them updated.
+I had been using Steve Blank’s worksheets and struggled to keep them updated.
 The thought of capturing business model hypotheses on a single page seemed killer.
-I modeled my existing products at the time using both canvases which prompted me to do some tinkering of my own that I’ll describe below.
+I modeled my existing products at the time using both canvases, which prompted me to do some tinkering of my own that I’ll describe below.

-I shared my adaptation (Lean Canvas) in a post I published: “How I Document My Business Model Hypotheses”.
-This post quickly rose to become one of my top posts of all time.
-I started using and testing Lean Canvas with other startups in my workshops and was particularly encouraged by it’s ability to enable more learning versus pitching conversations.
+I shared my adaptation (Lean Canvas) in a post I published: “How I Document My Business Model Hypotheses.”
+This post quickly became one of my top posts of all time.
+I started using and testing Lean Canvas with other startups in my workshops and was particularly encouraged by its ability to enable more learning versus pitching conversations.

 Lean Canvas also became a critical part of the methodology described in my book: Running Lean — first self-published as an ebook in February 2010, now being republished as a second edition O’Reilly title in March 2012.

-My main objective with Lean Canvas was making it as actionable as possible while staying entrepreneur-focused.
-The metaphor I had in mind was that of a grounds-up tactical plan or blueprint that guided the entrepreneur as they navigated their way from ideation to building a successful startup.
+My main objective with Lean Canvas was to make it as actionable as possible while staying entrepreneur-focused.
+The metaphor I had in mind was that of a ground-up tactical plan or blueprint that guided the entrepreneur as they navigated their way from ideation to building a successful startup.

 “Startups operate under conditions of extreme uncertainty.”